MechanicalRabbit/NarrativeTest.jl/test/index.md

         parsejl,
         parsemd

-Function `parsemd()` loads a Markdown file and returns an array of the embedded test cases.
+Function `parsemd()` parses the given Markdown file and returns an array of the extracted test cases.

     suite = parsemd("sample_bad.md_")
     display(suite)